psu-oss-group/ChatAppFaceID/README.md

 # ChatAppFaceID
 Copyright (c) 2019 psu-oss-group

-ChatAppFaceID is a web chat app.
+ChatAppFaceID is a web chat (or Bulletin Board System) that allow user exchanging messages with other users through chat room ( or public message board).
 Each user has two options to log into the chat room.
 They can either log in by using their google account or using the facial recognition.

 + Log in by Google Account
-    * When the user succesfully logs in by using his/her google account, they will see their ```Google profile photo, ID, your name and your email address```.
+    * When the user succesfully logs in by using his/her google account, they will see their ```Google profile photo, ID, username, and email address```.
 Then, they can join the chat room by clicking ```Home``` in the navigation bar.
     *  You should see your name in the ```Online Users``` box and the ```Hello, "your name" ```.
 You can begin to chat.

 + Log in by Facial Recognition